-- Third, Genesis 38 contrasts the shortcoming of Judah with the uprightness of Joseph in Genesis 39.
+The shortcoming of Judah in Genesis 38 is justaposed with the uprightness of Joseph in Genesis 39.

-- Fourth, this chapter provides important background for us that will built up to the climax in Genesis 44, when Judah becomes a pledge and guaranteer for Benjamin.
-I can’t wait til chapter 44 when we see one of the strongest foreshadowing of our Lord Jesus Christ.
+I can’t wait until chapter 44 when we see one of the strongest foreshadowing of our Lord Jesus Christ.

 Both Joseph and Judah, the chief protagonists of the Joseph narrative, live in isolation from their brothers and father.